Protection Policies: A Guide

 Critical Illness Protection As the name suggests, this type of cover pays out a lump sum when critical illness is diagnosed (but doesn’t cover accident or injury).

-Life Assurance is probably the most well know form of protection available and usually only covers death.
+Life Assurance is probably the most well known form of protection available and usually only covers death.
 It provides a sum to your dependants if you die.

 Business Protection If a key member of staff dies or is seriously ill, Key Person Cover provides a financial safety net, allowing the company to continue trading as